 About This Course

-This course will be delivered online due to new measures that are currently in place to slow the spread of COVID-19.
-The course will be taught virtually, with classes led online by an Enthought trainer in real-time on GoToWebinar.
+This course is now taught virtually, with classes led online by an Enthought trainer in real-time on GoToMeeting.

 We endeavour to deliver these virtual programs as we would a face-to-face program.
 Interaction with the trainer is encouraged.

-This class is intended for scientists and engineers interested in using Python for their day-to-day computational tasks.
-These five days of highly interactive training will give you a rock solid base to build high-quality software in terms of both readability and performance.
+This 5-day class combines our 3-day Python Foundations with content relevant to scientists and engineers interested in using Python for their day-to-day computational tasks.
+This highly interactive training will give you a rock-solid base for building high-quality software in terms of both readability and performance.
+You’ll learn the essentials of the Python language and of the foundational packages of Python’s scientific ecosystem, as well as how to rapidly develop desktop applications.

 - It begins with a one-day introduction to the Python language focusing on standard data structures, control constructs, and code organization.